-There has been no change to our critical accounting policies as included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
+There has been no change to our critical accounting policies as included in our Annual Report on Form 10-K.

 Recent Accounting Pronouncements

 See Part I, Item 1 "Financial Statements-Note 14 to the Consolidated Financial Statements-New Accounting Pronouncements" of this Quarterly Report on Form 10-Q.